TaylorSwanson/crisscross-agent/readme.md

 - Once done, clean up the cluster by running `deleteAllNodes.sh` or pause all instances by running `stopAllNodes.sh`.
 Deleting nodes requires you to create the cluster again.

+## New development process
+- Use the web UI to create a cluster locally
+- This simulates the real environment